 Protestants believe in a union with God Almighty without the interjection of the middle man, i.e. the priest.
 While ministers are knowledgeable and blessed enough to help man interpret the Scripture, the relationship between God and man himself is holy and has no space for saints or any other intermediary.

-Church of Jesus Christ of Latter-day Saints - points of difference
+Church of Jesus Christ of Latter-day Saints and Mormon Christians

 There are over 16 million Members of the Church of Jesus Christ of the Latter Day Saints – often called the Mormon church.